-Outdoor photography has the power to do a lot: It can capture incredible, beautiful natural locations that many people don’t get to see in person.
+Outdoor photography is a powerful medium.
+It can capture incredible natural locations many people don’t get to see in person.
 It can enact policy change to preserve those locations.
 And it can remind us of everything there is to be thankful for.
-And while there are some big names that everyone knows — the Ansel Adamses of the world — there are plenty more who are doing incredible work.
+While there are some big names that everyone knows – the Ansel Adamses of the world – there are plenty more who are doing incredible work.

-We were so inspired by Art Wolfe’s incredible class, the Art of Nature Photography, that we decided to round up some of the other outdoor photographers whose names you may not know, but definitely should.
-You may have seen their work in National Geographic, or heard about their conservation work, or maybe glanced their dreamy landscapes in a gallery — or maybe they’re completely new to you.
+We were so inspired by Art Wolfe’s incredible class, the Art of Nature Photography, we decided to round up some of the other outdoor photographers whose names you may not know, but definitely should.
+You may have seen their work in National Geographic, or heard about their conservation work, or maybe glanced their dreamy landscapes in a gallery, or maybe they’re completely new to you.

 Either way, add these folks — some iconic, some brand-new — to your must-watch list.

 With her partner Bob Rozinski, Wendy Shattil has co-authored over a dozen books during the course of her decades-long career.
 However, it took a long time for her to become a full-time conservation photographer.

 “Bob and I both had full-time jobs,” Wendy explained in an interview with Outdoor Photographer.
 “Nevertheless, we spent an average of 40 hours each week on our photography.
 Every weekend and vacation we were in the field photographing, and every weeknight we kept busy submitting images and conducting lectures.”

 Focusing on threatened species in North America, Wendy and Bob were named Conservationists of the Year by the Colorado Wildlife Federation, and are Fellows of the International League of Conservation Photography.